Reed-CompBio/Graphery/docs/backend-docs/naming-convention.md

 The `locale` folder contains the actual content of the tutorials.
 Each translation of the actual content should be stored in a Markdown file, whose file name also follows the Markdown file naming convention.

 The `abstract` of the content in that translation will be the fist paragraph of the actual content.
+You can modify it in the CLI or in the admin page.

+The statics folder under the `locale` folder should contain any static objects used in the Markdown translation, like images for example.

 ## Markdown File Convention